On the Kawamata-Viehweg vanishing theorem for log Calabi-Yau surfaces in large characteristic: Acknowledgements

 \section{Acknowledgements}

-The author wishes to express his gratitude to Professor Shunsuke Takagi and Shou Yoshikawa for helpful comments.
-This work was supported by JSPS KAKENHI Grant Numbers 19J21085 and JP22J00272.
+The author wishes to express his gratitude to Professor Shunsuke Takagi, Shou Yoshikawa, and Fabio Bernasconi for their helpful comments.
+He is also grateful to the anonymous referee for pointing out some mistakes.
+This work was supported by JSPS KAKENHI Grant Numbers JP19J21085 and JP22J00272.